KS3/4 level lesson plan:

 Jon Nicholls, Thomas Tallis School

-The current obsession with photographic self-portraits - The Selfie - can be traced back to the origins of photography.
+The current obsession with photographic self-portraits - The Selfie - can be traced back to the origins of photography and, beyond that, to the painted self-portrait.
 One of the first things photographers did when they learned how to fix light on a surface was to turn their rudimentary cameras on themselves.
 The earliest known example comes from 1839, the same year that Louis Daguerre patented the 'invention' of photography as a commercially viable process.
 Since then, the self-portrait, a genre inherited from painting, has become a staple form of photographic image making.

 This project has three main aims:

 The Selfie accounts for a large proportion of the digital photographs people make.
-According to a recent survey, 24 billion selfies were uploaded to the Internet last year (2016).
+According to a recent survey, 24 billion selfies were uploaded to the Internet in the year 2016.

 What explains the importance of Selfies in our image making culture?
 Why do we seem to enjoy looking at other people's Selfies, especially celebrities?
-Why do (some of us) we make them in such large quantities?
+Why do some of us make them in such large quantities?
 Is it a sign that we are becoming ever more self-obsessed, or can we see this phenomenon as a positive means of creative self-expression?
 Have human beings always been interested in seeing their own faces or is this a new thing?

 Some initial questions: